 What Is Take Your Dog to Work Day?

-Another benefit of Take Your Dog to Work Day is both dog owners and employers may all find that having a pet at work makes for a happier workplace and produces an increase in productivity.
+Another benefit of Take Your Dog to Work Day is that both dog owners and employers may all find that having a pet at work makes for a happier workplace and increases productivity.
 Here’s how everyone can benefit.

 Why You Should Bring Your Dog to Work

 Take Your Dog to Work Day showcases the benefits of having a dog around the office.

 A 2006 survey by the American Pet Products Association (APPA) found that nearly 1 in 5 companies allows pets in the workplace.

 Participants said pets make for a more creative work environment, improve employee attendance and productivity, and help employees relate better.

 “Having a dog (or any pet) around has a soothing and mood-lifting effect on people,” explains Lori Meyer, a pet sitter and dog walker in the Los Angeles area.
 “When people are happy and calm, they are more productive.
 Allowing people to meet and interact with their co-workers’ pets increases the bond and camaraderie between co-workers, leading to a cohesive team atmosphere and a positive work environment.”

 Is it OK to Bring Your Dog to Work?